How to Start a Series LLC in Indiana

 How long does it take to form an Indiana Series LLC?

-If you file online, the state’s response time is typically within a day.
-Mailed filings usually take between 5-7 business days to process.
+If you file online, the state’s response time is typically within a day of receipt.
+Mailed filings usually take between 5-7 business days to process (not including mailing time).

 Does an Indiana Series LLC need a registered agent?